AkiriJones/UFundProject/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

+>(Sprint 2) We utilize Encapsulation in our code.
+In multiple places we use this but we can look at the User class.
+The User class encapsulates the user data with private fields that are controlled by the getters.
+UserFileDAO interacts with the UserDAO interface which hides the details and has both load and save methods as private in order for data to be handled without being seen by users.
+Abstraction is also used here as the UserDAO interface defines the operations without exposing the details of implementation.
+Inheritance is also used as UserFileDAO implements the UserDAO interface, which inherits the method signatures.
+Polymorphism is in use as the UserDAO interface allows for different implementations such as UserFileDAO to be used interchangeably.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 ## Static Code Analysis/Future Design Improvements